Running Time (minutes): 123

 Description: Criminal profiler and psychologist Dr Helen Hudson becomes entangled in the deadly mind game of a vicious copycat serial killer, Peter Foley.
 Due to the horrific attack Helen suffered in her past as an agoraphobic she is confined to her apartment.
 The killer uses this against her in his murderous attempts to become a famous serial killer.
 Detectives M. J. Monahan and Reuben Goetz they have the challenge of trying to capture the killer before he kills again and uses his chance to commit another atrocious murder.

 Stars: Sigourney Weaver, Holly Hunter and Dermot Mulroney

 Liked the beginning, but the relationships between all the characters and the characters themselves were so shallow and superficial.
 I could only sympathise a tiny little bit with Sigourney Weaver, who had a bad moment, Holly Hunter was mildly annoying, I hardly cared when someone died…

 The score was not my thing, but very appropriate.

 Running Time (minutes): 88

 Description: Lucy’s life consists of constant loneliness, that is until she saves Peter’s life.
-Now she is a part of his family, and with a strong heart and fate on her side, others begin to realize what a terrific person she is, especially Jack, Peter’s brother.
-An extraordinarily true-to-life sequence of events begin to take place as Lucy and Jack become closer and learn more about each other and themselves than one would ever expect from such coincidental, yet believable events.
+Now she is a part of his family, and with a strong heart and fate on her side, others begin to realise what a terrific person she is, especially Jack, Peter’s brother.
+An extraordinarily true-to-life sequence of events begins to take place as Lucy and Jack become closer and learn more about each other and themselves than one would ever expect from such coincidental, yet believable, events.

 Stars: Sandra Bullock, Bill Pullman, Peter Gallagher